apache/seatunnel/docs/en/connector-v2/sink/Kafka.md

 | Mary | 23   | data-example2 |

 If name is set as the key, then the hash value of the name column will determine which partition the message is sent to.

+If the field name does not exist in the upstream data, the configured parameter will be used as the key.

 ### partition [int]